 - Wintergreen oil

 Essential oils are certainly better than artificial fragrances.
-But be sure to use them sparingly and avoid the highest phenolic ones if you suspect a phenol issue.
+But be sure to use them sparingly and avoid any that you notice a reaction with.

 Most scented items for the holidays are made with synthetic fragrance.
-Not only do these fragrances contain toxins like phthalates, parabens, and styrene, but they also contain phenolic compounds (like the pine tree mentioned above).
+Not only do these fragrances contain toxins like phthalates, parabens, and styrene, but they also contain phenolic compounds.

 So these scented items can cause headaches, nausea, and behavioral reactions in children and guests.